 Apparently named after William, son of George IV, after a royal visit in 1821.
 This begs the question: What was it called before that?
 There must have been a native Irish name.
 Unfortunately Price provides no answer to this in PNCW.
 On the map of Wicklow contained in Wright's A Guide to the County of Wicklow (1827) this area is named Commons B.nulty, i.e. Commons of Ballynulty, which is a sub-division of the townland of Annacrivey.
 Since Prince William's Seat and Knocknagun they are only separated by a small saddle, it is possible that the name Knocknagun was applied to both peaks, but this is only conjecture.

-Prince William's Seat is the 403rd highest summit in Ireland.
-Trackback: http://mountainviews.ie/summit/352/
+Prince William's Seat is the 402nd highest place in Ireland.
+Linkback: https://mountainviews.ie/summit/352/